HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-improve.md

 library can be found in its [documentation](../gen_feats.html).

-The generic feature library uses additional columns of the `sentences` table to generate the feature, therefore we need to modify the `input_query` of the `has_spouse_features` extractor definition in `application.conf` (a modified version of `application.conf` is available at `$DEEPDIVE_HOME/tutorial_example/step2-generic-features/application.conf`):
+The generic feature library uses additional columns of the `sentences` table to generate the feature, therefore we need to modify the `input` of the `has_spouse_features` extractor definition in `application.conf` (a modified version of `application.conf` is available at `$DEEPDIVE_HOME/tutorial_example/step2-generic-features/application.conf`):